-Poverty rose to 11.7 percent in March, the highest level of the pandemic, according to research from the University of Chicago and University of Notre Dame, as Americans awaited the next round of stimulus relief.
-Children, non-minorities and women were hit the hardest by the spike, researchers said.
+But the rebound has cascaded unevenly through the economy, a dynamic that many economists refer to as “K-shaped” because of the diverging prospects for rich and poor Americans.
+Poverty rose to 11.7 percent in March, the highest level of the pandemic, according to research from the University of Chicago and the University of Notre Dame, with children and women being hit the hardest.

-Many economists describe the recovery as “K-shaped” because of its diverging prospects for the rich and poor.
-But the divide also is being felt across gender lines.
-Although the U.S. economy added 916,000 positions back in March, only about a third of these jobs were regained by women.
 Women would need nearly 15 straight months of job gains at last month’s level to recover the more than 4.6 million net jobs they have lost since February 2020, according to the National Women’s Law Center.
+Those who are employed are experiencing greater burnout and feeling more pressure at work, according to data from McKinsey.